minstradamuss/minstradamuss/README.md

 ### Hi there 👋
 My name is Maria and now I'm a first year student of Computer Technologies Department in ITMO University.
-I can write code in 5 languages, I don't eat, I don't sleep and I do ballroom dancing.
+I can write code in 5 languages, do ballroom dancing and really love coding and search the team for my startup.

 And...
 Wanna take part in ICPC in the team of St. Petersburg State University.

 ### ⚡ Skills
 * Python
 * C++
-* Solidity
 * good knowledge of Algorithms and Data Structures
 * good knowledge of Keras, Catboost, Scikit-learn, Pandas, TensorFlow
 * English - B2